ikoncept/ikoncept-socialite-provider/readme.md

     ],

 ```
-*Note that the redirect has to match with the configured redirect path in the OAuth server (auth.ikoncept.nu)*
+*Note that the redirect has to match with the configured redirect path in the OAuth server (auth.ikoncept.se)*